 IL Independent Living

+ILA The federal entity within the United States Department of Health and Human Services, Administration for Community Living, that administers the Independent Living Services and Center for Independent Living programs.

+ILS Independent Living Services Program funded under Subchapter B, Chapter 1 of Title VII of the Act.

 ILP An Independent Living Plan for the provision of IL services mutually agreed upon by an appropriate staff member of a service provider and an individual with significant disabilities.